carbon-design-system/carbon-charts/packages/svelte/README.md

 	}} />
 ```

-## TypeScript support
+## Svelte and TypeScript support

-Svelte version 3.31 or greater is required to use this library with TypeScript.
-Svelte 4.x+ is
+Svelte 4 or greater is required to use this library with TypeScript.
+Svelte 5 is
 recommended.

 ### Enums and types